 Lifespan in protected areas can be as long as 10 years, making a solid stain very economical.
 In areas where there is high sun exposure or heavy foot traffic, you will need to recoat every year.

-Now that you have completed your deck renovation, you are ready to install your posts!
+After completing the deck staining proces, you are ready to install your posts!
 After everything is complete, make sure that you know what type of railing system you want.
 Here at Viewrail, we offer 3 different types of railing options: glass, cable, and rod railing.
+If you’ve already decided what you want, learn more on how to install deck railing

 Glass Railing – Glass railing is by far the least obtrusive railing and maintains the entirety of your view.
 Due to increasing popularity, glass is rising as the railing option of choice for many homeowners.
 Not only does it boast unrivaled views, it also is incredibly safe, offering high-thresholds of tolerance even in the midst of hurricane force winds.